-5.4 Thesis

-The thesis may take the form of either a single coherent work (a monographic thesis) or a compilation comprising a number of scientific articles interrelated by an introductory summary chapter (a compilation thesis).
+- b) Other courses of immediate importance for the doctoral student's dissertation.
+Courses in other disciplines can be included here. - c) Third-cycle courses, such as scientific publishing, scientific method, theory of science and pedagogics.
+5.4 Thesis The thesis may take the form of either a single coherent work (a monographic thesis) or a compilation comprising a number of scientific articles interrelated by an introductory summary chapter (a compilation thesis).
 Quality and scope requirements for the research activities do not differ between the two alternatives.
 The scientific articles or, as appropriate, the monograph must be of such quality that they meet reasonable requirements for publication in a peer-reviewed scientific forum.

-According to the main model, scientific work in the form of a thesis in Engineering psychology should be designed as a brief summary - framework report - of scientific papers (compilation thesis), which the doctoral student has written alone or jointly with another person.
-The normal language of the dissertation is English.
-In exceptional cases, the thesis can be a monograph and the language Swedish.
+The following applies for doctoral dissertations in Law:

+A monograph is written individually and should normally comprise 250-300 pages.
+A compilation thesis consists of a number of scientific articles concatenated by an introductory summary chapter.
+The summary chapter should normally comprise about 100 pages.
+The summary chapter can also entail an amplification of, for example, choice of method or a theoretical frame of reference.
+A compilation thesis must contain at least four scientific articles, where at least two are individually authored by the doctoral student.
+Two of the scientific articles must be published or accepted for publication.
+For licentiate thesis the following applies:

+A monograph is written individually and should normally comprise 100-150 pages.
+A compilation thesis consists of a number of scientific articles concatenated by an introductory summary chapter.
+The summary chapter should normally comprise about 50 pages.
+The summary chapter can also entail an amplification of, for example, choice of method or a theoretical frame of reference.
+A compilation thesis must contain at least two scientific articles, where at least one is individually written by the student.
+One of the scientific articles must be published or accepted for publication.
 The introductory summary chapter shall include a separate section describing the doctoral student's contribution to the articles.
 The doctoral thesis shall be defended at a public defence seminar.
 The grades for the thesis are either 'pass' or 'failed'.
 When grading the thesis, the content and the defence of thesis shall be taken into account.
 The grade of a doctoral thesis is decided by an examining committee, appointed anew for each thesis.
 A doctoral student wanting to be awarded a Degree of Licentiate shall, after consultation with his or her supervisor, request approval from the responsible Head of Department.
 The doctoral student defends his or her licentiate thesis at a licentiate seminar after which the thesis is graded 'pass' or 'failed'.
 When grading the thesis, the content and the defence of the thesis is taken into account.
 An examiner, appointed by the Head of Department, grades the licentiate thesis.

-6.Entry into effect and interim regulations

-The previous general syllabus will cease to apply for third-cycle students who are admitted to studies at third-cycle level after 2020-06 18.

-If agreed between the third-cycle student and the supervisors, the new general syllabus (LTU-2002-2020) may be used as a steering document for a previously admitted third-cycle student.
+6.Entry into effect and interim regulations The previous general syllabus will cease to apply for third-cycle students who are admitted to studies at third-cycle level after 2020-05 20.
+If agreed between the third-cycle student and the supervisors, the new general syllabus (LTU-1699-2020) may be used as a steering document for a previously admitted third-cycle student.
 It must be documented in the third-cycle student's individual study plan which general syllabus that applies.